Alessandra Ambrosio

 Alessandra Corine Ambrósio (/pt-BR/; born 11 April 1981) is a Brazilian model.
 She is known for her work with Victoria's Secret and was chosen as the first spokesmodel for the company's PINK line.
 She was a Victoria's Secret Angel from 2004 to 2017 and has modeled for fashion houses such as Christian Dior, Armani, Ralph Lauren, and Next.

-Ambrosio was ranked number five on Forbes list of the highest-paid models, estimated to have earned $6.6 million every year.
-She is often cited by the popular media as one of the world's sexiest women.
-As an "Angel", she was chosen as one of Peoples annual "100 Most Beautiful People in the World" in May 2007.
-Ambrosio is considered one of the icons in the fashion industry.